How I Manage My WordPress Website with AI (Without Replacing It)

 How do I connect Claude directly to my WordPress site?

 Via MCP (Model Context Protocol), Anthropic’s native tool-integration standard.
 Install a WordPress MCP server plugin, configure authentication, then connect the server in Claude.ai Settings under Integrations.
 Once connected, Claude can read your site, create and update drafts, set featured images, and manage metadata from within a conversation.
-WordPress 7.0 (April 9, 2026) makes this native with no plugin required.
+WordPress 7.0 (released May 20, 2026) brought native AI infrastructure into core, though a direct Claude connection like this one still runs through an MCP plugin such as AIWU today.
 Full setup guide here.

 Is managing WordPress with AI beginner-friendly?